nmb-paperspace/NLP-Text-Generation/README.md

 ### Altering the model settings and triggering a Workflow rerun

-The ability to trigger Workflow reruns is useful in several situations, especially more production-oriented ones (CI/CD, etc.) where the state of the collection of code, data, deployments, models, and so on should be consistent.
+The ability to trigger Workflow reruns is useful in several situations, especially more production-oriented ones such as CI/CD, where the state of the collection of code, data, deployments, models, and so on should be consistent.

 Here, changing the model settings can be used to trigger a rerun of the model.
 The 4 values under "Settings" in the `nlp_text_generation.py` script (random seed, maximum text length, number of returned text sequences, and the initial text sentence) can be altered to generate different text.

-If the resulting updated version of this file is uploaded to the repo `.gradient/workflows/` directory, and the project is linked to the repo, the Workflow will be rerun.
+If the resulting updated version of the `nlp_text_generation.py` file is uploaded to the repo main directory to replace the one present, and the project remains linked to the repo, the Workflow will be rerun.
 A new `output.txt` file is generated, and placed in a new version of the output Gradient-managed Dataset.

 ## Next Steps